dret/webconcepts/concepts/link-relation/derivedfrom.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/derivedfrom"
 title:         "Link Relation: derivedfrom"
+concept-name:  Link Relation
+concept-value: derivedfrom
 description: "The document linked to was later converted to the document that contains this link relation.
 For example, an RFC can have a link to the Internet Draft that became the RFC; in that case, the link relation would be \"derivedfrom\"."
 ---